GridView with custom Digg-like paging

 </ac:GridViewWithPager>

-And screenshot:
+And a screenshot:

 Digg-style pagination